-Order picking is central to a distribution operation.
-There are a variety of warehouse order picking methods and strategies used to help save time, increase productivity and cut costs.
+Order picking is a core function in any distribution operation.
+There are a variety of warehouse order picking methods and strategies used to help save time, increase productivity, optimize accuracy, and cut costs.
 Zone picking is a strategy used by many large DC’s with a variety of SKU’s.

 Definition: Zone Picking